shrikecode/shrike.vim/README.md

 Check the recommended config section for FZF.

-Sigma uses nnn as file picker and file browser in place of netrw, it also doesn\'t provide any file-tree plugin.
+Sigma uses nnn as file picker and file browser in place of netrw, it also doesn't provide any file-tree plugin.

 Rationale for this choices is just... keeping it simple.
 Use the same tools inside of Vim which you would use outside of Vim.
-Fzf is great all around fuzzy finder, unlike Telescope which might be amazing, but it's Neovim only plugin.
+Fzf is great all around fuzzy finder.
 Nnn is a full blown, fully functional file manager.
 No file browser plugin can compare with that.
-And again, it\'s a tool for everyday use, not just in Vim.
+And again, it's a tool for everyday use, not just in Vim.

 If you prefer different workflow, replacing nnn.vim with a file-tree plugin of choice is just removing one plugin, adding another one, and replacing 2 remaps.
-You can also add a file-tree plugin on top of nnn, so you might just want to replace only one remap, <C-n> with toggling your file-tree.
+You can also add a file-tree plugin on top of nnn, so you might just want to replace only one remap, `<C-n>` with toggling your file-tree.

-If you don't want fzf, there would be a lot more changes to do, and it might miss the point of making your init.vim simple, as there would be at least dozen remaps to replace, and Telescope, which seems an only alternative here, requires a bunch of plugins and configuration to replicate what SigmaVimRc offers.
-So, if you just hate fzf or love Telescope, you might give Sigma and fzf a chance, but if you'd still want Telescope, NvChad might be a better choice.

-Vim version of Sigma comes with vim-fugitive, but it's solely for hunks in vim-airline.
-Intended git workflow is using lazygit in a kitty / tmux pane opened by <leader>gg keybinding.
-Follows the same rationale of using tools usable outside of Vim, but you can easily install / use your preferred plugin for git... as the actual lazygit integration in Sigma is this single keybinding for opening lazygit in current working directory.
+Sigma comes with vim-fugitive, but it's solely for hunks in lightline.
+Intended git workflow is using lazygit in a kitty, tmux or Vim terminal pane opened by `<leader>gg` keybinding.
+It follows the same rationale of using tools usable outside of Vim, but you can easily install / use your preferred plugin for git, as the actual lazygit integration in Sigma is this single keybinding for opening lazygit in current working directory.
 There's no plugin for that in the base set.

 In the end, you might always take parts of SigmaVimRc as inspiration for making your own config, which is also a valid use case for this little